Are Maintenance Workers Really Different than Other Shiftworkers?

 By Bruce Oliver and Dan Capshaw, Shiftwork Solutions LLC

-Many maintenance managers will tell you their workforce is different than other shiftworkers — that their attitudes and behaviors are not the same.
-Recognizing, understanding, and accounting for how maintenance personnel evaluate shift schedules are essential to finding a schedule that will satisfy their needs and give you the required coverage to meet your business needs.
+Many maintenance managers will tell you their workforce is different than other shift workers — that their attitudes and behaviors are not the same.
+Recognizing, understanding, and accounting for how maintenance personnel evaluates shift schedules are essential to finding a schedule that will satisfy their needs and give you the required coverage to meet your business needs.

 - Health and alertness

 - Working conditions

 Let’s look at the maintenance worker results for each of these categories and compare them to the overall shift worker results.
 If our assumption that maintenance workers are different is true, we should see some differences in the results.

 Almost 98% of the maintenance workers are male.
 This is a sharp contrast with other shift workers, 76% of whom are male.
 The maintenance field is clearly dominated by men.
 A graphic comparison of the two groups is shown in Figure 1.

 Maintenance workers have worked 43% longer in their current department than the average shift worker (8.6 years for maintenance vs. 6.0 years for the average shift worker).
 Unlike production workers who can quickly learn a new job in another department such as quality control or the warehouse, maintenance workers tend to stay in their specialized trade.
 They usually are paid more and spend more time working weekday day-shifts, which also may influence their reluctance to transfer to other departments.